soderlind/delicious-tagroll-shortcode/readme.txt

 == Changelog ==

-= 2.1.1 =
+= 2.1.2 =
+* Bugfix, You need this version if you are using PHP prior to version 5.3 = 2.1.1 =
 * Replaced LastRSS with WordPress built in methods and set/get transient for caching.
 See function ps_delicious_tagroll_get_tags() in ps_delicious_tagroll.php
 * Added a new optional attribute: